sonyal/FitnessTracker/README.md

      - Link to Spesific workouts if Searched

 ### Login Page
+- allows users to sign in by comparing input information to the database
 - Style formatting for page will be added in next sprint

 ### Signup Page